Stigma, Sharing & Cultural Resourcefulness

 Credit: Narumi by Utagawa Kunisada, 1845

-In India, the tradition of handing down clothing within extended families has been prevalent for centuries, driven by both economic prudence and a sense of familial connection.
+The hand-me-down culture, with deep historical roots, mirrors economic, social, and cultural dynamics across the globe.
+In medieval Japan, for instance, passing down kimonos was common, highlighting the value of textiles and craftsmanship.
+Similarly, in India, the practice of handing down clothing within extended families has been a long-standing tradition, driven by both economic practicality and a sense of familial connection.

 Credit: Fox Photos